 Summary of Section D

 UK organisations inviting PPE visitors must ensure the activity is lawful, short-term, and paid only as outlined.
-While sponsorship duties don’t apply, compliance risks still exist.
+While sponsorship duties do not apply, compliance risks still exist.
 If the engagement goes beyond the limits of the PPE route, employers should consider formal sponsorship instead.

 FAQs